Elder Law Overview

 Powers of Attorney and Health Care Directives

 Alzheimer’s disease, dementia, and other debilitating mental diseases are some of the all-too common problems facing our elderly clients.
 Our attorneys are committed to ensuring that the needs and desires of these clients concerning potential future financial and medical decisions are met, even when the clients are unable to communicate their wishes at the time these decisions must be made.
 Common legal documents that our attorneys frequently prepare for our elderly clients include powers of attorney and advance directives, or health care directives.
 In these documents, the elderly client designates a person to carry out the elderly person’s financial and medical wishes.
 Those wishes – the elderly person’s financial goals, as well as his or her instructions regarding medical procedures or life-sustaining techniques that may be utilized in the future – are set forth in these legal documents.
-In this fashion, Cosner Youngelson enables our elderly clients to provide clear instructions regarding their wishes to their agents – typically, though not always, family members – even after the elderly may be unable directly to communicate those instructions.
+In this fashion, Cosner Law Group enables our elderly clients to provide clear instructions to their agents – typically, though not always, family members – even after the elderly may be unable directly to communicate those instructions.

 Planning for Long-Term Care

 Statistics show that 70% or more of individuals over the age of 65 will need some form of long term care during their lifetime.
 Statistics further show that health care, particularly long-term care, in the United States is expensive and that these costs will continue to rise.
 If you or a loved one has been diagnosed with a condition that will require long-term care, we recommend that you have a long-term care plan.
 Proper planning now will enable you to manage the costs of care without totally depleting your life savings.
 Elderly people and their families unfortunately overlook the multi-faceted aspects of long term care planning until it is too late.
-The elder law attorneys at Cosner Youngelson provide skilled guidance and counseling concerning long-term care Medicare and Medicaid eligibility and other options that will be right for you and your families.
+The elder law attorneys at Cosner Law Group provide skilled guidance and counseling concerning long-term care insurance, Medicare and Medicaid eligibility and other options that will be right for you and your families.
 With proper planning, we can help you choose the long-term care option that best fits your needs.

 Guardianships and Conservatorships

-It is well-known that people suffering from Alzheimer’s disease, dementia and other physical and mental disabilities often gradually become unable to independently care for themselves.
+It is well-known that people suffering from Alzheimer’s disease, dementia and other physical and mental disabilities often gradually become unable independently to care for themselves.
 Even the most basic tasks, like brushing one’s teeth, getting dressed, feeding, and bathing become greatly challenging.
 If this happens to a loved one, a guardianship or conservatorship may be one way to help you take care of that person.
-The attorneys at Cosner Youngelson can guide you through the complicated legal process that allows you to become the Court-ordered guardian or conservator for your loved one.
+The attorneys at Cosner Law Group can guide you through the complicated legal process that allows you to become the Court-ordered guardian or conservator for your loved one.
 We can help you to ensure that your loved one will receive appropriate personal care and that his or her finances are handled properly.
 In this way, our attorneys help you to maximize the quality of life for your loved one.

 Help for Families of Elder Law Clients